drts01/notes/stackedit/star.md

    Reduced cost by over 100k/year and increased security posture.

 * Situation:
    The operation team was performing a lot of work manually.
 My team was building automation
 * Task:
    As a developer on the team responsible for the services to provision the infrastructure, my role was meant to empower the operations team.
 * Action:
    Organized and lead trainings in Git, Python, Saltstack.
 * Result:
+   Not only did my team now have
    Cultivated a shift in culture as now a couple system engineers were becoming leaders in more efficient practices.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNjk2NDM0MCw2NTYwMjY3MTIsMzQ3ND
+eyJoaXN0b3J5IjpbLTg1Mjk2NTc2NSw2NTYwMjY3MTIsMzQ3ND
 UxNzU1LC04OTAzMzY2NDEsLTE5ODA5ODMwNTYsLTIxMTE3MzQz
 MjNdfQ==
 -->